Personal rapid transit: Later developments

 In June 2006, a Korean/Swedish consortium, Vectus Ltd, started constructing a 400 m test track in Uppsala, Sweden.
 This test system was presented at the 2007 PodCar City conference in Uppsala.
 A 40-vehicle, 2-station, 4.46 km system called "SkyCube" was opened in Suncheon, South Korea, in April 2014.

 In the 2010s the Mexican Western Institute of Technology and Higher Education began research into project LINT ("Lean Intelligent Network Transportation") and built a 1/12 operational scale model.
 This was further developed and became the Modutram system and a full-scale test track was built in Guadalajara, which was operational by 2014.

 In 2018 it was announced that a PRT system would be installed at the new Chengdu Tianfu International Airport.
-The system will include 6 miles of guideway, 4 stations, 22 pods and will connect airport parking to two terminal buildings.
+The system will include 6 miles of guideway, 4 stations, and 22 pods and will connect airport parking to two terminal buildings.
 It is supplied by Ultra MTS.
-The airport is due to open in 2021.
+The airport opened in 2021, but as of 2025, the PRT system has yet to be commissioned.

+In 2025 and 2026, Glydways announced its intention to launch PRT systems in Abu Dhabi and Dubai.
+In February 2026 construction began on a 0.5 mile guideway for a Glydways Automated Transit Network system in South Metro Atlanta, with a public test service due to launch in December 2026.